 Suddenly, she realized how obvious it was.
 She should have known from the moment she opened the door, but she hadn’t wanted to see it.
 There were flies buzzing around his motionless body.
 The smell that came from him was enough to make her choke.

-She hesitated.
+Annabel hesitated.
 She knew she ought to call for help.
 But she also knew that if she did, she wouldn’t have the chance to steal her prize from Connor’s safe.
 She cursed herself, knowing that she’d already made up her mind, and knowing that she’d made the wrong choice.

 “I’m going straight to hell,” she muttered, turning away from Connor.